-If the host system has the option of not using the temperature-sensing capability of the UCD9090, it can still provide the desired temperature to the UCD9090 through PMBus.
+If the host system has the option of not using the temperature-sensing capability of the UCD9090-Q1, it can still provide the desired temperature to the UCD9090-Q1 through PMBus.
 The host may have temperature measurements available through I2C or SPI interfaced temperature sensors.
-The UCD9090 would use the temperature given by the host in place of an external temperature measurement for a given rail.
-The temperature provided by the host would still be used for detecting overtemperature warnings or faults, logging peak temperatures, input to Boolean logic-builder functions, and feedback for the fan-control algorithms.
-To write a temperature associated with a rail, the PMBus command used is the READ\TEMPERATURE\2 command.
+The UCD9090-Q1 would use the temperature given by the host in place of an external temperature measurement for a given rail.
+The temperature provided by the host would still be used for detecting overtemperature warnings or faults, logging peak temperature associated with a rail, the PMBus command used is the READ\TEMPERATURE\2 command.
 If the host writes that command, the value written will be used as the temperature until another value is written.
 This is true whether a monitor pin was assigned to the temperature or not.
-When there is a monitor pin associated with the temperature, once READ\TEMPERATURE\2 is written, the monitor pin is not used again until the part is reset.
-When there is not a monitor pin associated with the temperature, the internal temperature sensor is used for the temperature until the READ\TEMPERATURE\2 command is written.
+When there is a monitor pin associated with the temperature, the internal temperature sensor is used for the temperature until the READ\TEMPERATURE\2 command is written.